ankid1412/NCIplot-on-Linux/README.md

 ![image](https://user-images.githubusercontent.com/69685019/165224134-04286a8b-e700-4491-ba7f-b90dd33ec6cc.png)

-3. For create a new nci file, go to your subfolder in this folder `test-cases`, move `Sample-file.nci` to here or you could copy it from other subfolder
+3. For create a new nci file, go to your subfolder in this folder `test-cases`, move file `Sample-file.nci` to here or you could copy it from other subfolder and rename and rechange some code lines

-Copy code:
+* Code for copying:

 > **cp Sample-file.nci New-file.nci**

 Example:

 Go to subfolder `XCHZ-nH2O` and list files in this folder